-Senior diplomats from the United States and China will meet on Friday with tensions high after a visit to Taiwan by US House Speaker Nancy Pelosi and an explicit pledge by US President Joe Biden to defend the Chinese-claimed island.
+Senior diplomats from the United States and China began a meeting on Friday with tensions high after a visit to Taiwan by US House Speaker Nancy Pelosi and an explicit pledge by US President Joe Biden to defend the Chinese-claimed island.

-The meeting comes days after Biden said U.S forces would defend Taiwan in the event of a Chinese invasion, drawing an angry response from China that said it sent the wrong signal to those seeking an independent Taiwan.
+It comes days after Biden said US forces would defend Taiwan in the event of a Chinese invasion, drawing an angry response from China that said it sent the wrong signal to those seeking an independent Taiwan.

 Biden's statement is the latest instance of his appearing to go beyond a long-standing US policy of "strategic ambiguity" which does not make it clear whether Washington would respond militarily to an attack on Taiwan.

 His comments were also the most explicit to date about committing US troops to the defend the island, although the White House insisted its Taiwan policy had not changed.

 In a phone call with Biden in July, China's leader Xi Jinping warned about Taiwan, saying "those who play with fire will perish by it."

 After Pelosi's solidarity visit to Taipei early last month, China deployed scores of planes and fired live missiles near the island.

 In a speech to the Asia Society think tank in New York on Thursday, Wang said the Taiwan question was growing into the biggest risk in China-US relations.

 "Should it be mishandled, it is most likely to devastate our bilateral ties," Wang said, according to a transcript from China's Embassy in Washington.

 Likewise, the decades old US law outlining Washington's unofficial relations with Taiwan – which Beijing considers null – makes clear that Washington's decision to establish diplomatic relations with China in 1979 "rests upon the expectation that the future of Taiwan will be determined by peaceful means."